esp-rs/book/src/tooling/debugging/openocd.md

 <!-- how to choose interface & chip -->

 Once installed, it's as simple as running `openocd` with the correct scripts.
-For chips with the builtin USB JTAG, there is normally a config that will work out of the box, for example on the ESP32-C3:
+For chips with the built-in USB JTAG, there is normally a config that will work out of the box, for example on the ESP32-C3:

 ```ignore
 openocd -f board/esp32c3-builtin.cfg